A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III: ANALYSIS

 We also derive a distance modulus using the possible blue HBs of Sgr~II within our FoV (19 stars).
 We fit to both of the metal-poor fiducial HB sequences (M15 and M92) by minimizing the sum of the squares of the difference between the data and the fiducial.
 The best-fit distance modulus from HBs is 19.30 for M15 and 19.26 for M92.
 We calculate the associated uncertainties via jackknife resampling, which accounts for both the finite number of stars and the possibility of occasional interloper stars.
 We compute the mean and standard deviation of the derived distance moduli from both methods, i.e., fitting the HB sequence (19.30, 19.26) and counting stars from M15 (19.250), M92 (19.125) and the isochrone (19.225).
 The mean is adopted as our final distance modulus value, and the standard deviation as our uncertainty.
-Although its effect is negligible, the uncertainty from jackknife resampling is added in quadrature to produce our final quoted uncertainty (see Table~\ref{tab:str}).
+The distance modulus uncertainty of the globular clusters and the uncertainties from both jackknife resampling and our bootstrap analysis are added in quadrature to produce our final quoted uncertainty (see Table~\ref{tab:str}).

 We derive the distance to the other satellites by comparing their CMDs with a grid of isochrones from both \citet{Bressan2012} and \citet{Dotter2008}, using the star counting technique described above.
 We use a 13.5 Gyr stellar population with a range of metallicities ([Fe/H]$=-2.4$, $-2.2$, $-2.0$, $-1.7$, $-1.5$).
 Similar to Sgr~II, the best-fit distance modulus values are found when the distanced-shifted isochrones give the maximum number of dwarf stars with $r <24$ mag.
 For Phe~II, which has very few RGB stars, we extend the limiting magnitude to $r=25$ mag to capture a larger number of main-sequence stars.
 The best-fit Dartmouth and PARSEC isochrones are the ones with [Fe/H]$=-2.4$ and [Fe/H]$=-2.0$ for Ret~II, [Fe/H]$=-2.2$ and [Fe/H]$=-2.0$ for Phe~II, [Fe/H]$=-2.4$ and [Fe/H]$=-2.2$ for Tuc~III, respectively.
-We adopt the mean of the results from these isochrones as our final distance moduli, and their standard deviation as our uncertainty (see Table~\ref{tab:str}).
+We adopt the mean of the results from these isochrones as our final distance moduli, and their standard deviation as our uncertainty.
+The uncertainties from our bootstrap analysis are added in quadrature to produce our final quoted uncertainty (see Table~\ref{tab:str}).